 <address> with the value printed by the command on the head node (it

 If you wish to specify that a machine has 10 CPUs and 1 GPU, you can do this

 --num-gpus=1.
 See the Configuration page for more information.

-Now we’ve started all of the Ray processes on each node Ray.
-This includes
+Now we’ve started the Ray runtime.

 When you want to stop the Ray processes, run

 Running a Ray program on the Ray cluster¶

 To run a distributed Ray program, you’ll need to execute your program on the same machine as one of the nodes.